yukti99/NLP-Basic/README.md

 # Natural Language Processing
-A repository for python implementations of various tasks of Natural Language Processing It has the following implementations:
+A repository for python implementations of various tasks of Natural Language Processing.
+It has the following implementations:
 1. Tokenisation
 2. Stemming